contrapunctus-1/chronometrist/README.md

 5. [inflatable raptor](https://github.com/MichaelMure/git-bug/#planned-features)

 ## Contributions and contact
+Feedback and MRs are very welcome. 🙂
+* [TODO.org][TODO.org] has a long list of tasks
-Feedback and MRs very welcome. 🙂 [doc/manual.org](doc/manual.org) contains an overview of the codebase, and explains various mechanisms and decisions.
+* [doc/manual.org](doc/manual.org) contains an overview of the codebase, explains various mechanisms and decisions, and has a reference of definitions.

 If you have tried using Chronometrist, I'd love to hear your experiences!
 Get in touch with the author and other Emacs users in the Emacs channel on the Jabber network - [xmpp:emacs@salas.suchat.org?join](https://conversations.im/j/emacs@salas.suchat.org) ([web chat](https://inverse.chat/#converse/room?jid=emacs@salas.suchat.org))